Bylaws of the Washington Chapter

-Treasurer – It shall be the duty of the Treasurer to oversee all monies paid to the chapter, and insures deposit in the chapter-designated bank.
+Treasurer – It shall be the responsibility of the Treasurer for financial management, oversee all financial reports for the chapter issued by International and direct all chapter payments to International website for processing.
 The Treasurer shall disburse funds only at the direction of the Executive Board.
-It is also the responsibility of the Treasurer to submit a statement of financial position to the membership at each chapter meeting.
+It is also the responsibility of the Treasurer to submit a statement of financial position to the membership at at least one chapter meeting per year.

 Article 7.
 Region and the Association

 – As a chapter of the Region and the Association, the Chapter hereby agrees to be bound by all policies and procedures which the Region or the Association may adopt from time to time.
 Such policies and procedures may include: policies concerning (i) financial reporting and fiscal management, (ii) contracts with third party vendors and others, (iii) restrictions on public endorsements or public positions on issues or events affecting the Region, the Association or its members, (iv) Chapter affiliation with other organizations, (v) periodic reporting of Chapter activities to the Region and the Association, (vi) educational conferences or programs that may compete with conferences or programs sponsored by the Region or the Association, (vii) amendments of these Bylaws or similar documents, or (viii) such other matters as determined by the Region or the Association from time to time.

 – In addition to any restrictions or limitations contained in policies and procedures adopted by the Region or the Association, the Chapter shall not take any of the following actions without the prior written consent of the Region and the Association:

 Amend these Bylaws or any other organizational document of the Chapter;